Running Shoes for Beginners

 Find a running shoe store

 The best piece of advice for beginning runners is this: Never go to a department store to buy beginner running shoes.
-Go to a sports store, such as Road Runner Sports, or a local running store which specializes in running shoes.
+Go to a sports store, or a local running store which specializes in running shoes.
 You can find them just about everywhere in the U.S. You need to talk to sales people who know the pluses and minuses of every shoe they sell.

 In a store that specializes in running shoes, you will find that most of the people who work there run themselves.
 They know how to evaluate your feet and gait to select the right shoe for you.
 They also can tell if a running shoes fits properly or not.